danwatt/pg-demos/add-versioning/README.md

 | 2020-09-05T13:13:00Z | 4cb473af | 3 | 4 | true |
 | 2020-09-05T13:14:00Z | 0c03631c | 2 | 5 | true |

+## Limitations

+This assumes that the underlying table is insert-only.
+There are no deletes, and no updates.
+If the `current` record were deleted, the previous (highest seq number) would need to be marked as current.
+If an older record were deleted, you may or may not want to update seq numbers (ie: if records 1-5 exist, and 3 was removed, do you want the databaser to have 1,2,4,5, or 1,2,3,4?).

 ## Running

 From a terminal window: